 Some private insurance policies cover only up to 80% of the expenses.
 This requires you to be prepared for out-of-pocket costs which can be costly.

 Public health insurance is a program run by state, federal, or local governments where the government covers some or all of the people's healthcare costs.
 Some of the public health insurance policies include:

-The Affordable Care Act immensely expanded the Medicaid, with the latest report showing coverage of 65.5 million people.
+The Affordable Care Act immensely expanded Medicaid, with the latest report showing coverage for 65.5 million people.